 Releases Iron When Required

-When the body needs iron for red blood cell production or other functions, ferritin releases stored iron into circulation.
+When the body needs iron for red blood cell production or other metabolic functions, ferritin releases stored iron in a controlled manner.

 Prevents Iron Toxicity